mortael/script.skinshortcuts/resources/docs/advanced/Property patterns.md

 # Custom shortcut property patterns

 You can define custom properties patterns in the skins [overrides.xml](./overrides.md) file.
 Its variables are then filled with real values during include XML building.
-As opposed to regular custom properties, patterns can't be modified from skin so they aren't saved as custom configuration.
+As opposed to regular custom properties, patterns can't be modified from skin, so they are not saved as custom configuration.

 ## Getting properties from shortcuts